 There is lot of room to play with it and take this as very simple example how to use it.
-You can play with page orientation, footers and headers or different section breaks to achieve what you need.
+You can play with page orientation, footers and headers, page numbering or different section breaks to achieve what you need.

 Also note that if you open final document (after creating it using ABAP) in word application and save it again then altChunk tags will be gone.
 All imported contents will be saved under standrad tags and relation to alternative parts will be also gone.